 6. Keep a diary of all the medical treatment you received overseas before returning home, including the names of each hospital and doctor, and a summary of the treatment received.

 10. Contact an attorney, or have a family member contact an attorney, as soon as you are injured for free legal advice.
-Attorneys practicing in Defense Base Act claims can represent military contractors throughout the U.S.
+Attorneys practicing in Defense Base Act claims represent military contractors throughout the U.S. You may reach me 24 hours/day.

 Copyright Defense Base Act Lawyers.
 Van Riper and Nies Attorneys, P.A.
 All rights reserved.